Essay on My Favourite Book – Godan by Munshi Premchand

 Narrative Style and Language

-READ ALSO: Essay on My Hobby in English for Students Exams
+READ ALSO: Full Essay on Poverty in India in English for Students Exams

 Premchand’s narrative style is characterized by simplicity and profundity.
 The use of colloquial language adds authenticity to the dialogues and interactions, creating an immersive reading experience.
 His masterful storytelling transcends linguistic barriers, capturing the nuances of human emotions with finesse.